or, How Thinking About That Which Is Non-Literal Is Not a Lie But Instead Integral to Knowing Reality

 How Good Fiction Is True

 What came to mind was a hipster splashing a blotch onto a canvas and announcing, “This is the human condition.
 This spatter of paint dramatizes the capitalist oppression of the masses.”
 But symbolism does not have to be that way.
-Alternatively, a deliberate symbol in a story is especially successful if it can be taken as a straightforward part of the story while, on another level, it can be recognized as demonstrating something deeper at work.
-An example of such symbolism is in Citizen Kane.
+Alternatively, a deliberate symbol in a story is especially successful if it can be taken at face value as just part of the story while, on another level, it can be recognized as demonstrating something deeper at work.
+A case study in such symbolism is in Citizen Kane.
 Charles Foster Kane is married and he keeps getting richer.
 But his emotional bond to his wife is weakening.
 We are treated to a montage that shows, over the years, Kane eating dinner with his wife at a long table.
-Each spouse is on the other end of the long table.
-Every time this happens, the table is longer and Kane is shown being even more callous toward his wife.
+Each spouse is on the other end of it.
+With each subsequent instance of such a scene, the table is longer and Kane is shown being even more callous toward his wife.
 If we take this only straightforwardly, it makes sense: we see that as Kane gets richer over the years, he can afford to purchase an even longer table.
 But this represents something more abstract: the growing length of the table represents the growing emotional distance between Kane and his wife.

 Both because of the aforementioned obscurantism of many “modern artists,” and because I made the conflation that only that which is literal is real and true, I thought that symbols were all “fake” and too far from being straightforward.
 That is a variant on the fallacy discussed in the opening of this essay.